Captain's Logbook

 • Balboa Park: 1,200-acre cultural hub with 17 museums, Spanish Colonial architecture, and stunning gardens

-• Gaslamp Quarter: 16-block National Historic District with Victorian architecture, restaurants, rooftop bars, and nightlife
+• Gaslamp Quarter: 16-block National Historic District with Victorian architecture, restaurants, rooftop bars, and evening entertainment

 • Coronado Island: Beach, iconic Hotel del Coronado (1888), accessible by ferry or bridge — consistently rated top beach in America